 Sue: Half this script is just people repeating each other.

 Sue: Don’t you start.
 It’s exactly like that David Tennant episode that’s set on the bus with an alien that repeats everything, yes?

 Sue: Tom Baker can be very scary when he wants to be.
 His voice is terrifying.

-Sue is gripped as the Doctor struggles against the malignant influence of the virus.
+The Doctor struggles against the malignant influence of the virus.

 Sue: It’s really good, this.
-The Doctor is genuinely scared and that’s always interesting.
+The Doctor is genuinely scared, and that’s always interesting.